nuke99/laravel-payhere/README.md

 ## Introduction

-Laravel PayHere is a user-friendly payment gateway plugin that makes it easy to integrate [PayHere](https://payhere.lk) into your Laravel application.
+Laravel PayHere is a developer-friendly payment gateway plugin that makes it easy to integrate [PayHere](https://payhere.lk) into your Laravel application.
 This plugin supports a variety of APIs to handle different payment processes:

 - [Checkout API](https://support.payhere.lk/api-&-mobile-sdk/checkout-api)
 - [Recurring API](https://support.payhere.lk/api-&-mobile-sdk/recurring-api)